imacfoan/DASS_DSM/docs/02-S02-overview.md

 Section 2: Linear Regression and Prediction
 :::

-This section is comprised of two demonstrations and two practicals.
-The two practicals will make use of exercises adapted from the core textbook for this course:
+This section is comprised of two demonstrations and three practicals.
+Practical 3 is based on a demonstration developed by Dr. Tatjana Kecojevic, Lecturer in Social Statistics.
+Practicals 1 and 2 will make use of exercises adapted from the core textbook for this course:

 James, G., Witten, D., Hastie, T. and Tibshirani, R. (2021). *An Introduction to Statistical Learning with Applications in R*.
 2nd ed.